 Some of our clients come to us out of frustration because they struggle to make progress against their goals but keep seeing peers obtaining high profile sponsorships, rapidly growing their clientele and customers, and getting press mentions, etc.

 When we investigate, it almost always comes down to a stark difference in how those peers have positioned themselves online.
 When you have little or no digital presence then your reputation is at the mercy of the random links or images that pop up in a search on your name.

 Your online presence is the first, and sometimes only, impression that people have of you.
 This is a very important component of your brand strategy and the most pressing of many reasons why you shouldn’t put it off.

 You can brand your business yourself

 You can do-it-yourself but it’ll probably be easier if you sought professional help unless you have both the relevant strategic and creative skills.
-It doesn’t matter if you enroll in an online course or hire a brand consultant, the whole process will be swifter and easier if you get some sort of assistance.
+It doesn’t matter if you read a book on branding or hire a brand consultant, the whole process will be swifter and easier if you get some sort of assistance.